 The District was authorized by its voters in November 2006, to issue \$77,500,000 of general obligation bonds.
-The District has outstanding bonds payable from the \$5,000,000 of 9-year bonds dated March 25, 2015, with stated interest rates ranging from 2.25% to 4.0%.
+The District has outstanding bonds payable from the \$5,000,000 of 9-year bonds dated March 25, 2015, with stated interest rates of 2.25%.
 The remainder of the issuances have been advanced refunded, with details of those transactions and the remaining obligations described in the following section.
 All bond issues were for purposes of funding fire station construction and seismic improvements, command center projects, and to purchase land and emergency response apparatus.